 If you are on a budget – In an expensive city like London, it can be challenging to stretch the travel budget to the paid-for attractions.
 Fortunately, London has a clutch of excellent free museums, parks and gardens.

-If you have already visited the big-ticket items – Perhaps you have already visited places like the Tower of London and View from The Shard.
+If you have already visited the big-ticket items – Perhaps you have already visited places like the Tower of London or Westminster Abbey.
 These more expensive London Pass attractions generate the biggest savings.

 If you are looking for a relaxed itinerary – Another key to maximising the benefits of the London Pass is to squeeze as much into your sightseeing day as possible.